Credit card Q&A: “How many credit cards should I have?”

 I think everyone should have at least one credit card because it’s a safe way to make purchases, establish credit (why we need credit), and can serve as a good emergency back-up if you’re without cash.

-There are also great cash back rewards on many credit cards which shouldn’t be ignored.
+There are also great cash back rewards on many credit cards that shouldn’t be ignored, not to mention awesome sign-up bonuses.

 And if you’ve got one credit card, you should also have a back-up in case your credit card is declined, lost, stolen, or not accepted for some reason.

 This is especially important if on vacation or away from home.
-Imagine if you only carried an American Express card and you could only pay with Visa/MasterCard.
+Imagine if you only carried an American Express card to Europe and you could only pay with a Visa or MasterCard.

 If you travel abroad often, it might serve you well to get your hands on a Capital One credit card, as such cards don’t charge foreign transaction fees.